 - Room 4 for 6 people (barn, for guests with pets)

 Children (3 – 12 years)

 - Pasta with cheese, special sausage, and apple sauce (CHF 14)

 - Meat from the grill, with salad (CHF 14)

 - Vienna sausage with bread (CHF 5 )

 The farm wasn’t that hard to find, despite my non-existent sense of direction.
 Trying to enter was a little confusing though.
 There was a small gate that led to the barn but it was blocked by what I assumed to be an electric fence to keep the goats in.

 Now I had no idea what an electric fence was supposed to look like, but I wasn’t going to take the chance.
 There was a house in the other direction, so I decided to check there instead.

 The problem was that to get to the house, I had to walk across the field, but the grass was so green and pretty I wasn’t sure if I should step on it.
-So, I had to go round to the main gate, as there was a cleared path leading to the house.
+So, I had to go round to the main gate, from which there was a cleared path leading to the house.
 Silly, I know.

 There was no one in the house.
 It was only a few minutes later that someone emerged from the barn.
 He introduced himself as Klaus, Stefan’s father.
 Klaus spoke very little English but it was enough to relay to us everything we should know.